 Yes, Liberal Arts degrees prepare students to transfer for a baccalaureate in many fields.
-Typically, credits are applied to the first two years of a bachelors.
+Typically, credits are applied to the first two years of a bachelor's degree.
 While at ECC, we encourage you familiarize yourself with requirements of program wishing to transfer to upon graduation.